craigem/blog/content/drafts/purescript/purescript-wp2-ng2-ts.md

 ```
 If you see the duplicated value on the ``appState`` then congratulations, you have successfully integrated your Purescript module with the larger Javascript application.

 This was a pure function, simple inputs and outputs with no side-effects.
-However you can still notice the benefits that this might provide if you have a particularly gnarly piece of business logic.
-Or you would like to lean on the abstractions available in Purescript.
+However you can still notice the benefits that this might provide if you have a particularly gnarly piece of business logic, or you would like to lean on the abstractions available in Purescript.

 Perhaps more importantly, this technique and what will be covered in the next article provide the basis for gradually subsuming the Javascript in a project with Purescript.
-Without requiring an 'all or nothing' type approach, components and functionality can be replaced piece by piece.
+Components and functionality can be replaced piece by piece without requiring an 'all or nothing' type approach.

 ### Where to from here?